elB4RTO/craplog-CLI/README.md

 **Crapup** will check for a version-update through a simple GET request to the [version check file](https://github.com/elB4RTO/craplog-CLI/blob/main/version_check) in this page.

 Nothing will be downloaded or updated, it will only queries this repo's version and gives back a response.
-You'll have to [manually download and apply the changes](#self-service).<br><br>
+You'll have to [manually download and apply the changes](#self-service).<br/><br/>

 #### Git pull